xanderstuff/NoctisMaledictionem/README.md

 // insert more description here

 For those curious, the name "Noctis Maledictionem" is latin for "nighttime curse".
-Naturally, this name was chosen because latin sounds cool, perhaps even a bit mysterious, which fits well with the theme of this mod.
+Naturally, this name was chosen because latin sounds cool, perhaps even a bit menacing and mysterious, which fits well with the theme of this mod.

 ## Wiki